Check out these articles

 The powerful Tsujimawashi can be seen from the night of May 3 to the night of May 5 at various locations in the city center.

 Another highlight of the Seihakusai Festival is the fireworks.
+Unlike the fireworks you'd see at a typical summer festival, these serve as the signal for each of the three towns to begin pulling out their Dekayama floats.
 The first shot at around 8:30 pm on May 3 is for Kajicho, the first town to pull out its floats.
 The second shot goes off at 1:00 am on May 4, signaling Fuchu to pull out its floats, and the last shot goes off at 8:00 am on May 4 for Uomachi.
 Unlike the other two towns, only Uomachi has two fireworks signals, one at 7:00 am and the other at 8:00 am.
 The time of the fireworks may change, and fireworks may not be displayed on rainy or cloudy days.
-Please check weather information, etc. in advance on the official websites.
+Please check local information and weather forecasts in advance.

 3 Popular Japanese Festivals Celebrated in May